NCPR/diviner-wp-archive-theme/docs-src/content/getting-started.md

 1. Install Wordpress by follow the installation instructions of your managed hosting service.
 Refer to the Wordpress documentation directly for further information: [https://wordpress.org/support/article/how-to-install-wordpress/](https://wordpress.org/support/article/how-to-install-wordpress/)
 2. Set up an admin account for managing your site
 3. Login as your new admin user.
-Navigate to the Appearance/Themes section and install **DIVINER** Archive Theme.
-This may be done either directly in the interface via the theme Wordpress theme marketplace (once the theme is available) or as a direct download.
-Please contact us directly if you do not already have a ZIP of the theme.
+Navigate to the Appearance/Themes section and install **DIVINER** Archive Plugin.
-4. Activate the theme and verify that you now see the **DIVINER** and Archive Items menus in the admin interface.
+4. Activate the plugin and verify that you now see the **DIVINER** and Archive Items menus in the admin interface.
+You may not start adding fields to your archive items and set up a browse page using the `diviner_browse_page` shortcode.
+5. Optionally you also also decide to install the **DIVINER** Archive Theme.
-5. Activate additional optional plugins
+6. Activate additional optional plugins
     1. ElasticPress
         1. Install plugin and activate it
         2. Set up an Elasticsearch service such as searchly